-One of the reasons some folks get in trouble shorting the markets when the markets are extended is because they ignore the market cycles, I mentioned on a previous post that as long as the 15 minute chart remains in an uptrend the 60 minute and the daily chart will continue moving higher, fair enough.
+One of the reasons some folks get in trouble shorting the markets when the markets are extended is because they ignore the market cycles, I mentioned on a previous lesson that as long as the 15 minute chart remains in an uptrend the 60 minute and the daily charts will continue moving higher, fair enough.

 On example A the 15 minute enters a downtrend (Declining wedge) but on the 60 minute chart it's only a controlled pullback to support and Rising 20 MA. (red line) In a clear uptrend.

 On example B the 60 minute chart takes over and begins another uptrend cycle higher, closes above the previous high, the uptrend continues on the 60 minute chart, by now the uptrend on the 15 minute chart gets re-established again and why not?
 The daily and weekly charts are both in an uptrend.

 I just mentioned 5 reasons the odds are very high for price to continue moving higher so if you shorted without a clear technical reason you are trapped!

 Example A the 60 minute chart failed to keep its uptrend going, first clue was that buyers were overwhelmed by sellers forming the first lower high (LH), that is the first technical high risk high reward aggressive short entry with the protective stop above the double top.

 Sellers kept overwhelming buyers forming a clear cycle/ waving lower, price finally entered a downtrend (DT).
 Price got under its declining 20 MA (Red line).
 Forming a red bar on the daily chart, the odds were high price would have a deeper pull back to support or red line, the weekly chart is still green.